TiffenYi/VLBCD/README.md

 **Arguments:**

 - `path/to/config.py`: the config file used for training
-- `path/to/work_dir/`: the directory where training checkpoints and logs are saved
+- `path/to/work_dir/`: the directory where training checkpoints are saved
 - `--show-dir`: the folder to save evaluation results and visualizations

 ## 4. Acknowledgements